Table of Contents

 Step 3: Select the device which is now "Write-Protected" and click "Disable" to remove the protection.

 Method 4.
-Use Registry Editor to Clear Write Protection on USB Devices
+Clear Write Protection from USB Devices Using Registry Editor

 Step 1.
 Connect your write-protected removable device to PC.